jamesjonesmath/canvancement/roster/pdf-roster/README.md

 # Print a PDF Roster
 This is a user script that adds a **Download Roster as PDF** button to the Course Roster Page.
 In addition, it adds the sorting functionality of the [Sort a Roster](../sort-roster/) script to the Roster Page.

-This script has been tested in Firefox.
-It does not work in Chrome.
+** DEPRECATED ** This script does not currently work.
+Do not install it.

 ## Quick Install
-1. Make sure [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](http://tampermonkey.net/) for Chrome or Safari is installed and enabled
+1. Install and enable the [Tampermonkey](http://tampermonkey.net/) browser extension
 2. Install the [pdf-roster.users.js](https://github.com/jamesjonesmath/canvancement/raw/master/roster/pdf-roster/pdf-roster.user.js) file

 ## About